zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

 3. If you only have the one Data Asset created in this workshop, the **Oracle Object Storage: Data Lake** page is displayed.

 4. Click the **Buckets** tab.
 The three Oracle Object Storage buckets are displayed.
-If the buckets are not displayed, click **Refresh**.
+If the buckets are not displayed, click the **Refresh** button.

     ![The Buckets tab is selected and highlighted.
 The three buckets in the buckets list are highlighted.](./images/buckets-tab-displayed.png " ")